i05nagai/memorandum/language/english_speaking.md

     * The company has a reputatin for delivering the best out-of-box experience when it comes to cell phones
 * Information should be presented in bullet point format or as a numbered list
 * degrade
+    * a system doesn't degrade or become too expensive
     * lose respect
         * Pornography degrades woman
     * spoil